osnatairy/Calculator-Service/README.md

 ```

 ## Running the tests
-First verify that you got the tools needed for running and testing - express, chai and mocha:
+First verify that you got the tools express, chai and mocha (inside the cloned directory):
 ```
 npm install express
 npm install chai